facebook/hhvm/hphp/tools/hfsort/README.md

 ### Collect data using oss-performance and hf-prod-collect.sh
 The hf-prod-collect script uses perf to collect data.
 The script creates a nm file (hhvm.nm) with HHVM symbols and a zip file containing the perf data (perf.pds.gz).
 Both these files are located in the directory /tmp/hp-prof.

 In this example we use the WordPress target to generate the file.
-The collection starts after the warmup is completed and it takes 60 seconds (equal to the time the benchmark runs).
+The collection starts after the warmup is completed.
+We need to set some environment variables in order to change the default behavior of `hf-prod-collect.sh`
+* `SLEEP_TIME`: time to profile (should be no more than the time the benchmark runs)
+* `HHVM_BIN_PATH`: path to HHVM binary
+* `HHVM_PID`: default behavior is to get the PID of the oldest running HHVM process.
+In our case, that will probably match the HHVM process running `perf.php` so we need to override that.

 ``` bash
 cd hphp/tools/hfsort